 Ok, I get it.
-If you have more than one kid or even one kid, you still have a million other things to do, getting the trash off the floor into the bin is an achievement in itself.
+As a mom, you have a million other things to do, getting the trash off the floor into the bin is an achievement in itself.
 Forget salvaging it and turning it into Treasure when you have got to feed, clean and keep safe the precious treasure(s) on your lap.

 But then a mom’s gotta do what she’s gotta do.
 You need activities to keep them busy especially when you are trying your best to limit screen time.
 So when we wanted to do a little recycling project with things that they themselves (toddler and preschooler) throw every day, I had to think of something easy, and creative enough to sustain their interest AND which I could manage to do with 6 tiny hands of 3 different sizes.
 Lesson 1 learnt – it’s never gonna be easy.
 Sigh!

 So let’s spill the glue, rip the papers and get started.

 We provide a daily supply of drinking straw to the garbage truck and I happened to notice that the current straws we were using were of fabulous neon colors.
 Looked too good to throw away for a blogger mom.
 EVery item in your kitchen should double as an art item shouldn’t it?
 So I started collecting them for recycling with some sort of art or craft.
 At first I was thinking of some innocent cut up flowers.

 But when I looked for ideas… Gosh!
 It looks like drinking straws could be the next best invention after the wheel.
 You can build anything and any shape that you can build with plastic.
 People were making anything and everything from phone cases , flower vases and shoes to heck even an entire house.
 You could literally eat, drink, breathe, and live only through drinking straws.
 (Ok, except eat) And you would need truckloads of them!